RETURN TO TOP

 Prevention and Prosecution

-There are many great organizations in Kentucky dedicated to preventing child sexual abuse.
+There are many great organizations in Kentucky dedicated to preventing child abuse.
 Since 1984, The CVTF has been working with those organizations to help fund their efforts.
-We assist with educational and promotional programs to inform people about the issue of child sexual abuse, warning signs, laws, and available resources.
-The CSAEP (Child Sexual Abuse and Exploitation Prevention) Board oversees the distribution of funds granted to community organizations to ensure the money is being well-spent.
+We assist with educational and promotional programs to inform people about the issue of child abuse, warning signs, laws, and available resources.
+The CANP (Child Abuse and Neglect Prevention) Board oversees the distribution of funds granted to community organizations to ensure the money is being well-spent.

 The CVTF prevention activities and child advocacy programs are funded through private donations, proceeds from the purchase of “I Care About Kids” license plates and donations made through the state income tax refund check-off program.

-UNDERSTANDING THE TYPES OF ABUSE CAN HELP YOU SPOT AND REPORT IT WHEN IT HAPPENS - LEARN MORE HERE.
+UNDERSTANDING THE TYPES OF ABUSE CAN HELP YOU SPOT AND REPORT IT WHEN IT HAPPENS.

 Your voice and actions matter.

 You are not being a nosy neighbor.
 You are not overreacting.
 Your action may save a child’s life.
-Anyone who suspects that a child is being abused is required by law to report the abuse.
+Any adult who suspects that a child is being abused is required by law to report the abuse.

 Consider these facts: